What Is An Indemnity To Principal Requirement And Does Tradesman Insurance Provide It?

 An indemnity to principal requirement means that if a claim is paid, the beneficiary must be the person who hired the tradesmen to do the work, and not the tradesmen.
 It is a standard part of all tradesman liability insurance policies.

-Even though the insurance policy has been taken out by the contractor, any money from a successful claim will be given to the person who made the claim.
+Even though the insurance policy has been taken out by the building contractor, any money from a successful claim will be given to the person who made the claim.

 In this article, we’ll cover the following questions: